timofonic-git/github-backup/README.md

 github-backup is a simple tool you run in a git repository you cloned from GitHub.
-It backs up everything GitHub publishes about the repository, including other forks, issues, comments, wikis, milestones, pull requests, and watchers.
+It backs up everything GitHub publishes about the repository, including branches, tags, other forks, issues, comments, wikis, milestones, pull requests, and watchers.

 ## Installation